-We are closing today, October 1st, for the 2023 season!!
-The store will be open from 7:30am to 5:00pm today.
-Hope to see you for the end of the season sale!!
+We plan to open June 13th, for the 2024 season!!
+The store will be open from 7:30am to 7:30pm, seven days a week, beginning June 13th.
 Due to the remote location and no phone service, we can only accept cash or checks at the resort.
 Please note that driving directions will be updated below as they change:)

 Weather Update for October 1st: Yesterday's high was 62 degrees.
 This morning's low was 31 degrees.
 Currently, at 7:20am, we have mostly clear blue skies and moderate winds.
 Mt Jefferson looks beautiful with a new coating of snow!
 This will be the last weather update for the 2023 season:(

 Month of September Totals: Precipitation 3.03"; Snow 0"; 84.6 deg. high on September 15th; 31.1 deg. low on September 21st.
 We had 18 days with 0 precipitation and 0 days at 90 degrees or above.
 The mean temp was 52.1 degrees, the mean high was 62.8 degrees and the mean low was 41.3 degrees.
 Highest daily mean was 66.0 degrees on September 15th.
 Lowest daily mean was 40.9 degrees on September 20th.